MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 >
 > where $\sigma = \sqrt{\var{X}}$ is the standard deviation of $X$.

-Note that we used strict inequality, but that these can be replaced with non-strict inequalities without loss of generality.
+Note that we used strict inequality, but that for continuous random variables, these can be replaced with non-strict inequalities without loss of generality.

 It turns out that Chebyshev's inequality is just Markov's inequality applied to the variance random variable $Y := (X - \expect{X})^2$.
 Indeed, by Markov: